oracle/osb-kafka-transport/README.md

 The OSB Transport for Apache Kafka provides inbound and outbound connectivity with Apache Kafka.
 But this is definetely a oversimplification of what this transport can really do.
 The list below summarizes the most important features found in this implementation.

 * Supports multiple Apache Kafka versions such as 0.9.X, 0.10.X and above.
-* It is tested against OSB 12.1.3/12.2.1.
-Thus, compatible with SOACS as well.
+* It works with the enterprise version of Kafka (Confluent Platform) as well.
+* Designed to work with 12c versions of OSB.
+Compatible with 12.1.3 and 12.2.1.
+* Can be used both On-Premise and in Cloud deployments, via SOA Cloud Service.
 * Supports inbound (Proxy Service) and outbound (Business Service) use cases.
 * Allows both text/binary payload types to flow through Service Bus pipelines.
 * Allows inbound processing to be spread out over multiple concurrent threads.
-* Completely integrated with the OSB lifecycle.
-Smart start of the endpoints.
+* Deeper integration with the WebLogic lifecycle.
+Smartly start the endpoints.
 * Allows sync/async commits when the option 'enable.auto.commit' is disabled.
 * Allows association with native WebLogic Work Managers for maximum work control.
 * Allows message level partitioning using Transport Headers for outbound scenarios.